Xetibo/ReSet-Doc/sections/result/plugins/keyboard.typ

 and written to using kwriteconfig6.
 These are tools provided by KDE to modify settings @kdeconfig.

-There was also a dbus interface that could be used to fetch keyboard layouts, but there was no way to set them.
+There was also a DBus interface that could be used to fetch keyboard layouts, but there was no way to set them.
 Therefore, the implementation was done using kreadconfig and kwriteconfig.